edwardfung123/gcpughk201711-meetup/README.md

 ## Changes

-1. Create new folder `models`
+1. Add `util/ig.py` to handle IG stuffs...
-2. Define IG user model in `models/user.py`
+2. Add new API `/users/<username>/fetch` to trigger the fetch.

-3. Use the `user` model in the APIs
+IG really hates AppEngine.
+It will return HTTP 429 error sometimes.

 # Next step

-The next branch is `features/fetch-from-ig`.
+The next branch is `features/memcache-homepage`.

 ---
 # Introduction